epfl-lasa/docker_setup/README.md

 ## Allowing graphical capacities

-By default Docker containers run headlessly without possibolity to use grphical capactities.
+By default Docker containers run headlessly without possibility to use graphical capactities.
 Using them for opening windowed applications requires some steps at runtime.
 The following configuration allows this on Linux system (does not work on Mac):

 ```bash
 xhost +